-At Wine Country Family Law, P.C., our other Santa Rosa divorce lawyers, Thomas Shields and L. Bailey Penzotti, realize that meeting with a divorce attorney is likely the last thing that you want to do.
+At Wine Country Family Law, P.C., our Santa Rosa divorce lawyers realize that meeting with a divorce attorney is likely the last thing that you want to do.

 But you should not let your apprehension prevent you from obtaining the legal advice and guidance when you need it most.

 We are here to help get you through it, starting with our initial consultation of up to one hour in our Santa Rosa family law office, by phone, or by video conference.